 - In the Variable panel, right-click a variable and select the Delete option.

 - In the Variable panel, select a variable and press the Delete key.

 If you want to undo this action, press Ctrl+Z.

-You can also remove all the variables that are not used in your currently opened project:
+You can also remove all the variables that are defined in the Variables panel, but not used in your currently opened project.

-- On the Design ribbon tab, in the Variables group, select Remove Unused Variables.
-Note that the Variables panel only contains the variables used in your automation.
+To do so on the Design ribbon tab, in the Variables group, select Remove Unused Variables.
+This also removes variables that are unused, but mentioned in annotations.